jonnonz1/nz-statute-book/acts/public/1999/personal-property-securities-act-1999.md

 A security agreement may provide for security interests in after-acquired property.

 ### 44 Attachment of security interests in after-acquired property
-A security interest in after-acquired property attaches without specific appropriation by the debtor, unless the after-acquired property is consumer goods where—
+(1) A security interest in after-acquired property attaches without specific appropriation by the debtor, unless the after-acquired property is consumer goods where—
   (a) those consumer goods are not an accession or do not replace the collateral described in the security agreement; or (b) the security interest in those consumer goods is not a purchase money security interest.
+(2) However, in relation to an appropriation of after-acquired property that is consumer goods, such appropriation— (a) must be made by the debtor, either personally or by the debtor's agent; and (b) cannot be made by the creditor acting as the debtor's attorney or agent.
 ExamplePerson A and person B have entered into a security agreement, which provides that person A has a security interest in all of person B's present and after-acquired property.After the security agreement has been entered into, person B purchases a computer for the office.Person A's security interest in person B's computer attaches when person B buys the computer.

 **Proceeds**